Loading

 The primary role of the bridge was to connect the city to the sea, as part of an ongoing transformation of the waterfront and urban cultural center.
 It was also designed to be a public meeting place, a space to ask questions and reflect on both public and environmental concerns.

-The use of manmade materials and angular sculpted forms on the side of the cultural center shifts at the midpoint to use of more natural and organic forms at the point where one first encounters the ocean and walks towards the harbour.
-At the central point as one turns towards the public square, materials shift to glass, carved limestone, and brick, the forms becoming more angular and carefully sculptured.
-A large pyramid shaped structure and brick steps representing an amphitheatre, where Matt Pine’s limestone sculptures, classically shaped at the base of the steps as one steps out towards the library and city gallery.
+The use of manmade materials and angular sculpted forms on the city side shifts at the midpoint to use more natural and organic forms at the point where one first encounters the ocean and walks towards the harbour.
+A large pyramid-shaped structure and Matt Pine’s classically shaped limestone sculptures frame the base of the brick steps leading from the library and City Gallery.
 In contrast to this, lengths of abandoned hardwood that had previously lined the wharf were used to form the original steps of the structure on the side where one walks down towards the sea.
-The steepness of the seaside of the bridge was proposed by Gray and Thompson to mimic the uplifted and eroded landforms of Wellington and symbolise a point of arrival and change.
+The steepness of the sea side of the bridge was proposed by Gray and Thompson to mimic the uplifted and eroded landforms of Wellington and symbolise a point of arrival and change.
 Although the base is concrete, it was designed to mimic a stone, cliff edge and the steep, uplifted typography that would have been discovered at Wellington's original harbour point between Lambton and the uplifting Terrace hillside, prior to the reclamation of the land on which the inner city stands.

 At the Civic Square base of the bridge are two Oamaru stone sculptures by Matt Pine, titled Prow and Capital.
 A plaque here states: